 The executor should check the Will to see if it includes specific instructions on the distribution of any real estate.
 These requests must be upheld as closely as the law permits.

 The real estate asset generally needs to be transferred into the executor or administrator’s name first, rather than directly to any beneficiaries.
 If the deceased had any investment properties, the utilities at those properties will also need to be paid and transferred to a new name also.

 An executor needs to ensure that the notice period requirements are met before any distribution of real estate assets.
 Failing to do so may result in a claim being made against the estate, to which you may be personally liable.

-For more information on property ownership and deceased estates, or if you need help with the estate adminnistration process, our team of Wills and estate lawyers are happy to help.
-Visit the Bare Law website here, or call us on (03) 9917 3388.
+For more information on property ownership and deceased estates, or if you need help with the estate administration process, our team of Wills and estate lawyers are happy to help.
+Visit the Bare Law Estates page here, or call us on 1800 959 371.